dubeg/dubeg-docs/content/GPO/GroupPolicies.md

 ## Administrative Templates
 Microsoft frequently publishes new templates for new versions of Windows.
-Each template bundle includes policies from all previous versions, so just install the latest templates on your Domain Controller.
+Each template bundle includes policies from all previous versions, so only the latest templates need to be installed on a Domain Controller.

 - Install the templates bundle from microsoft.com.
-	+ Goto: docs.microsoft.com/en-us/troubleshoot/windows-client/group-policy/create-and-manage-central-store
+	+ Go to: docs.microsoft.com/en-us/troubleshoot/windows-client/group-policy/create-and-manage-central-store
+	+ Download the latest bundle.
-	+ Download latest, such as: `Administrative Templates (.admx) for Windows 10 October 2020 Update (20H2)`
+		+ Eg. `Administrative Templates (.admx) for Windows 10 October 2020 Update (20H2)`
-	+ Install locally, or on server (it doesn't matter).
+	+ Install locally or on the target server.
+		- It doesn't matter where, the installation only extracts the templates to the installDir.
-- Goto the Domain Controller's folder storing the templates.
+- Go to the Domain Controller's folder storing the templates.
 	+ Eg. `\\<DomainController>\SYSVOL\<DomainName>\Policies\PolicyDefinitions`
-	+ The PolicyDefinitions may not exist, in that case the default templates are currently used.
+	+ The PolicyDefinitions folder may not exist.
+		- In that case, the templates shipped with Windows are used (`C:\Windows\PolicyDefinitions`).
-	+ Once that folder will exist and be populated, those templates will be used instead.
+		- Once you create that folder, the templates within will be used instead.
-- Copy the recently installed templates, from its install location to the DC's templates folder.
+- Copy the recently installed templates to the DC's folder.
 	+ From: `C:\Program Files (x86)\Microsoft Group Policy\<version-specific>\PolicyDefinitions`
 	+ To: `\\<DomainController>\SYSVOL\<DomainName>\Policies\PolicyDefinitions`
-	* It is recommended that you use multiple `PolicyDefinitions-<version>`, to be able to quickly go back to previous templates if an issue arises.
+	* It is recommended that you use multiple `PolicyDefinitions-<version>` folders, to be able to quickly go back to previous templates if an issue arises.
 		+ `..\Policies\PolicyDefinitions`
 			* Templates currently in use.
 		+ `..\Policies\PolicyDefinitions-1909`
 		+ `..\Policies\PolicyDefinitions-20H1`
 		+ `..\Policies\PolicyDefinitions-20H2`
-		+ ...
+		+ Etc.
 - Open GPO Management.